-Violent Behaviors and School Safety for Spruce Elementary (Edmonds SD)
+Violent Behaviors and School Safety for Terrace Park Elementary (Edmonds SD)

 - · Creating a supportive learning environment is critical for student academic achievement. - · Researchers have identified best practice programs that can address negative student behaviors and build positive school culture. - School safety requires the commitment of staff, students, parents and the community.
-Washington schools are required to have a comprehensive school safety plan that includes: prevention, intervention, all-hazards/crisis response, and post crisis recovery (RCW 28A.320.125). - · Schools referral systems that encourage students to report threats will help prevent violent incidents.
+Washington schools are required to have a comprehensive school safety plan that includes: prevention, intervention, all-hazards/crisis response, and post crisis recovery (RCW 28A.320.125).